 The council published a Waste Strategy in 2019 with the vision for Newcastle to be "a clean, green and sustainable city that wastes less and recycles more".
-High volumes of waste can be produced from hot food takeaway uses and the disposal of waste products is necessary to consider in all planning applications.
+High volumes of waste can be produced from hot food takeaway uses and the storage of waste products is necessary to consider in all planning applications.
 Inadequate facilities for the storage and disposal of litter and waste can result in harm to visual amenity and can pose a risk to public health.
 It is therefore important that hot food takeaways allow waste to be managed sustainably and safely without having an adverse impact on environment and human health.
 Adequate space to accommodate waste and recycling facilities within the site boundary within appropriately sized wheeled bins is therefore important.
-The council's Bin Collection Strategy sets out the requirements for wheeled refuse containers per unit.
+The council's Development Guidance Note: Provision of Waste and Recycling Collection and Storage Facilities sets out the requirements for wheeled refuse containers per unit.